xiyi1201/xiyi1201/README.md

 - **LinkedIn**: [Xiyi Lin](http://www.linkedin.com/in/xiyi-lin)
 - **Email**: xiyi1201@gmail.com

 Thanks for visiting my profile!
 Feel free to explore my repositories and get in touch if you want to collaborate or chat about data science, machine learning, or anything else!
-Open for any work opportunities :)
+Open for any work/networking opportunities :)